petersilva/drobo-utils/README.txt

 What Kind of File System?
 =========================

 Drobos work well under linux with ext3.
-You can, of course set up an NTFS or HFS+ or FAT32 if you really want, but it seems actively counter-intuitive on Linux.
+One can, of course, set up an NTFS or HFS+ or FAT32 if necessary, but it seems actively counter-intuitive on Linux.
 Developers of Drobo-utils have not tested HFS.
+Linux does not write to Journalled HFS+ at this point, so HFS support is not present.
 Good success is reported with Ntfs-3g, but the performance is much lower than what is typically reported with ext3.
-Unless physically movement of the disk to between systems is required, the native (ext3) format is the best option.
+Unless physical movement of the disk to between systems is required, the native (ext3) format is the best option.

 Drobo Pro
 =========

-Drobo-utils depends on the linux generic scsi layer.
-I suspect that there is just a basic ethernet connection now, and you a few additional driver layers set up before it will work.
-You need to configure the iscsi driver to recognize the device.
+This is a procedure for configuring a Drobo Pro for access via iSCSI.
 (This information is based on a post by Lemonizer on the Google Group 2009/05/16)

 First, connect the Pro via USB, and manually configure the ip of the dbpro::